GDQuest/godot-guides-v3.0/contribution-guides/class-reference-styleguide.md

 ![Overview of the interface and common vocabulary](./img/editor-vocabulary-overview.png)

 In the top left corner of the editor lie the `main menus`.
 In the center, the buttons change the `workspace`.
-And together, the buttons in the top right are the `playtest buttons`.
+And together the buttons in the top right are the `playtest buttons`.
 The area in the center, that displays the 2d or the 3d space, is the `viewport`.
 At its top, you find a list of `tools` inside the `toolbar`.

 The tabs or dockable panels on either side of the viewport are `docks`.
 You have the `FileSystem dock`, the `Scene dock` that contains your scene tree, the `Import dock`, the `Node dock`, and the `Inspector` or `Inspector dock`.
-With the default layout, you may call the tabbed docks `tabs`: the `Scene tab`, the `Node tab`...
+With the default layout you may call the tabbed docks `tabs`: the `Scene tab`, the `Node tab`...

-The Animation, Debugger etc. at the bottom of the viewport are `panels`.
-Together, they make up the `bottom panels`.
+The Animation, Debugger, etc. at the bottom of the viewport are `panels`.
+Together they make up the `bottom panels`.

 Foldable areas of the Inspector are `sections`.
-The node's parent class names, which you can't fold, are `Classes`, e.g. the `KinematicBody2D class`.
+The node's parent class names, which you can't fold, are `Classes` e.g. the `KinematicBody2D class`.
 And individual lines with key-value pairs are `properties`.
 E.g. `position` or `modulate color` are both `properties`.